xubo123456789/CSTVC-codes/readme.txt

 The file "analytical_structure_of_K_hat" contains the code for solving the elements of the matrix K_hat in the appendix.
 It corresponds to equation (9) in the article and equation (25) in the appendix.

-The file "thrust_define_optimization" contains the code for solving the constant thrust magnitude using a simplified model and optimization method.
+The file "thrust_define_optimization" contains the code for solving the constant thrust intensity using a simplified model and optimization method.
 It corresponds to equation (4) in the article.

 The file "LQR_get_control_gain" contains the code for solving the CSTVC control gains using the Linear Quadratic Regulator (LQR) method.
 It corresponds to equations (17), (18), and (19) in the article.